Traveling with $10,000 Cash

 The civil statute of limitations for a failure to report cash is six (6) years from the date of the violation.

-If a civil money penalty is assessed is not paid in a timely manner, then the federal government has two (2) years from the date the civil money penalty was assessed or the date the judgment in a related criminal action becomes final, whichever is later, to file an action.
+If a civil money penalty is assessed but not paid, the federal government has two (2) years from the date the civil money penalty was assessed or the date the judgment in a related criminal action becomes final, whichever is later, to file an action.

-Charges for failing to report are punishable by up to 10 years in federal prison as well as fines for up to $500,000.
-The criminal statute of limitations for a failure to report cash is five (5) years from the date of the violation.
+Charges for failing to report are punishable by up to 10 years in federal prison and fines for up to $500,000.
+The criminal statute of limitations for failing to report cash is five (5) years from the violation date.

-Even if you were not arrested at the time the money was seized by CBP, you might later face criminal charges if federal agents or the U.S. Attorney’s Office later discovers evidence that the money had an illegally intended use or is derived from an illegal source.
+Even if you were not arrested when CBP seized the money, you might later face criminal charges if federal agents or the U.S. Attorney’s Office later discovers evidence that the money had an illegally intended use or is derived from an illegal source.

 The AUSA’s Complaint for Forfeiture of U.S. Currency In Rem